 The fee for each division will reflect the cost of ice time and officials.

 Registration fees may include a family maximum to be set by the Board prior to each season.

+BMHA may set Late fees and Penalties on an Annual basis.

-Registration and Membership fees must be paid by December 1 of the current season.
+Registration and Membership fees must be paid by November 15 of the current season.
+Players with outstanding fees after this date shall be suspended from all BMHA events until fees and penalties are paid in full.

+No player shall be Registered or Released unless that player is in good standing with BMHA, and all prior fees and penalties have been paid in full, and all BMHA property has been returned in satisfactory condition.

 Eligibility:

-Participation in the BMHA programs is subject to SHA residential qualifications.
+Participation in the BMHA programs is subject to HS residential qualifications.

 BYLAW TWO – REFUNDS AND RELEASES